balunist/mbp_docs2/source/usage/advanced/additivemfg.rst

 a CNC Router the following steps are suggested for a starting point.
 I would also suggest to always try the default options for toolpaths with simulation first.

-- Create a map with a Map Output Type of Component Bodies and the option Create boards **As Glass** turned off
+- Create a map with a :ref:`maptype-label` of Component Bodies and the option Create boards **As Glass** turned off
 - Right-click on the map object in the browser tree and execute the **Manufacturing Model** task
 - Check the **Create Setup** and an **WCS Origin** that matches you CNC